New York’s rising minimum wage

-Governor Cuomo has signed legislation that will increase the minimum wage to $15 in parts of New York, raising the government-mandated wage floor to its highest level ever, 67 percent above the scheduled 2016 minimum wage of $9.
+Governor Cuomo has signed legislation that will increase the minimum wage to $15 in parts of New York, raising the government-mandated wage floor 67 percent above the scheduled 2016 minimum wage of $9.
 By forcing employers to pay so much more, this extreme proposal ultimately could cost New York at least 200,000 jobs, according to Empire Center research.
-We’re building this website to help New Yorkers learn more about the $15 minimum wage means for them.
+We built this website to help New Yorkers learn more about what the $15 minimum wage means for them.

 - Higher Pay = Fewer Jobs – a $15-an-hour minimum wage could cost New York at least 200,000 jobs.